Russell Howard: Live comedy

 A show from his 2007 Adventures tour was released on DVD on 17 November 2008, under the title "Russell Howard Live".
 The show on the DVD was recorded at The Bloomsbury Theatre.

 Howard started touring for his show Dingledodies in September 2008 and played various dates through to December.
 Due to overwhelming demand he further extended the tour twice into 2009.
 It sold in excess of 125,000 tickets, including three sell-out shows at the Hammersmith Apollo as well as several large arenas such as Wembley Arena and Manchester's MEN Arena.
 The DVD of this tour was released on 9 November 2009 and features a recording of the show from the Brighton Dome.

 Howard was named "Best Theatre Show" at the 2009 Chortle Comedy Awards.
 Howard appeared in UK dates in December 2009 for his "Big Rooms and Belly Laughs" tour.
 Right Here Right Now, his 2011 arena tour, sold out.

 The Independent reported that Howard earned £4 million in 2009 alone, which he denies.

 On 23 April 2013 Howard confirmed that he would be performing a stand-up tour called Wonderbox starting in February 2014 with dates in Britain, Ireland, the United States, Australia and New Zealand.
 The tour was released on DVD in November 2014.
 This was further extended to include more UK dates in December 2014.

-In November 2015, Howard announced that he would be doing a fifth stand-up tour in February to July 2017 called Round The World where he would tour the United Kingdom, Ireland, Europe, Australia, New Zealand and America.
+In November 2015, Howard announced that he would be doing a fifth stand-up tour in February to July 2017 called Round The World where he would tour Europe including the United Kingdom and Ireland as well as Australia, New Zealand and America.
 In advance of the tour, Howard planned to memorise the capital city of every country in the world alphabetically, in order to recite the full list at the start of each performance.

 From September 2019 to September 2020, Howard was scheduled to do his sixth stand-up tour Respite, appearing in the United Kingdom, Ireland, Europe, Canada, America, Australia and New Zealand (as planned before the COVID-19 pandemic).